Looking at applying for re-admission after exclusion? We’re here to help.

 You will need to provide details of:

-You need to attach documents that provide evidence that you have addressed the issues that contributed to your exclusion and you are now able to successfully complete your course.
-Some faculties may require you to submit certified copies of documents.
+We recommend attaching documents that provide evidence that you have addressed the issues that contributed to your exclusion, and you are now able to successfully complete your course.
 Examples of supporting documentation include:

 - Your updated course map/plan (created by a Deakin Student Advisor).